Prescriptions

 Hospital Requests

+When you are discharged from hospital you should normally receive 7 days’ supply of medication.
 The hospital will issue you with your new medication requirements.
 Please bring this to the surgery or post via a stamped addressed envelope before your supply of medication has run out.

 The Doctors will review your medication regularly, which may involve changes to your tablets in accordance with current health Board policies.
 Please be reassured that this will not affect your treatment.